 Victims of a sexual assault at Franklin University should attempt to get to a place of safety, as soon as possible.
 It is also advisable that sexual assault victims obtain the necessary medical treatment as quickly as possible.
 The University strongly advocates that a victim of sexual assault report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
-An assault should be reported directly to the Campus Special Duty Officer, the Department of Safety & Security Services, or the local law enforcement agency having jurisdiction to investigate the incident.
+An assault should be reported directly to the Campus Special Duty Officer, the Department of Safety & Security Services, the Equity & Title IX Coordinator, or the local law enforcement agency having jurisdiction to investigate the incident.